 Have you ever received a message, email, or application update saying your request was “deferred” and instantly felt confused?
+“Deferred” means something is delayed, postponed, or moved to a later time instead of happening immediately.
+It is commonly used when an action, payment, decision, or result is put off until a future date.

 Maybe it happened during a college application, a payment plan, a job process, or even in a casual conversation online.